datagen24/dshield-mcp/docs/Implementation_Docs/ENHANCED_THREAT_INTELLIGENCE_IMPLEMENTATION.md

 - The cache is used for all enrichment lookups and is expiry-aware.
 - See `src/threat_intelligence_manager.py` for implementation and `tests/test_enhanced_threat_intelligence.py` for test coverage.

-### Elasticsearch Enrichment Writeback (Configurable, In Progress)
+### Elasticsearch Enrichment Writeback (Fully Implemented and Tested)
 - **Configurable**: Users can enable or disable Elasticsearch writeback via `elasticsearch.writeback_enabled` in the config.
 - When enabled, enrichment results are written to the configured Elasticsearch index after each enrichment operation.
 - When disabled, no data is sent to Elasticsearch, and all enrichment remains local.
 - This is useful for privacy, compliance, or resource reasons.
-- Implementation will ensure that all writeback logic is conditional on this flag.
+- Implementation ensures that all writeback logic is conditional on this flag.
-- Next steps: implement and test this logic in `src/threat_intelligence_manager.py` and update the configuration documentation.
+- **Fully tested**: 8 comprehensive test cases cover enabled/disabled scenarios, error handling, document structure, index naming, and multiple queries.
+- **Error handling**: Graceful degradation when Elasticsearch is unavailable or writeback fails.
+- **Document structure**: Properly formatted documents with indicator, source data, geographic info, network data, and timestamps.

 ### Test Coverage Summary
 - All SQLite cache logic is covered by tests: initialization, storage, retrieval, expiry, and cleanup.
+- All Elasticsearch writeback logic is covered by tests: enabled/disabled scenarios, error handling, document structure, index naming, and multiple queries.
 - Tests are robust, isolated, and use unique data to avoid cross-test contamination.
-- All critical cache and integration tests pass.
+- All critical cache, integration, and Elasticsearch tests pass (37 total tests).

 ---